VB.NET Training Course

 Use predefined functions in application code.

-Module 5: Decision Structures and Loops
+Decision Structures and Loops

 - Using Conditional Expressions